gvellut/flickr2kml/README.md

 - `height_o`
 - `width_o`

-Additional fields (computed by flickr2kml) are:
+Additional fields (computed by `flickr2kml`) are:
 - `page_url`: link to the photo page on the Flickr website
 - `lonlat`: Python tuple
 - `img_url`: same as `url_m`
 - `icon_url`: same as `url_sq`
 - `orientation`: either `landscape` or `portrait`
-- `datetaken_p`: Python date object obtained by parsing the datetaken from the Flickr API.
+- `datetaken_p`: Python datetime object obtained by parsing the `datetaken`field from the Flickr API.
 There is no timezone.

 ## API permission